Jesus and Sodom:

 When God gives this statement it’s not because He permits sin if it’s done in hiding.
 It’s because if someone wants to stray away from the straight path, God don’t want them to drag everyone else with them.
-And so it beneficial with ’shame’ around sin in order to prevent a society from going out of control.
-When sin is openly accepted as the norm the people are on a train going towards a cliff and there is no stopping it.
-And so God speaks of people not hiding their sins as great warning sign of where the nation is heading.
+And so it's beneficial with ’shame’ around sin in order to prevent a society from going out of control.
+When sin is openly accepted as the norm, people are on a train going towards a cliff and there is no stopping it.
+And so God speaks of people not hiding their sins as a great warning sign of where the nation is heading.
 And that is what happened to Sodom.
 If God had not destroyed it when He did their ways would have spread all over the world as we see it does today and all the violence that comes with it.
-For it’s sexual corruption doesn’t just lead to a moment of happiness.
+For sexual corruption doesn’t just lead to a moment of happiness.
 All the advertisement media gives saying that you should go after your lust in order to be happy and to consider every sexual feeling natural, has opened up a marked for a large trafficking industry.
 When people met face to face with the victims their conscious are pushed aside so they can feel that moment of satisfaction.
 Weather its exploited people online or real encounters.

 While pedophilia is still regarded as shameful in the west, many countries have removed this tabu.
 It works the same way.
 The moment it is considered acceptable it also becomes more widespread and normal and we end up with even more victims and heartbreak.
 All biblical sin, when committed, effects other people in a bad way.
 That is why God calls it a sin in the first place.